wandb/docs/docs/guides/launch/walkthrough.md

 wandb launch-agent -e <entity-name> -q <queue-name>
 ```

 Within your terminal, you will see the agent begin to poll for queues.
+Wait a few seconds to a minute and you will see your agent execute the launch job you added to it.

 :::tip
 Launch agents can poll for queues in non-local environments such as a Kubernetes cluster.
 For more information, see [LINK].